dagatsoin/ravioli/packages/ravioli/README.md

 ### Conclusion

 This was a detailled explanation on how Ravioli works with a simple example.
-There is field of improvments which will be treated in futur blog post on my [dev.to](https://dev.to/dagatsoin):
+There is field of improvements which will be treated in futur blog post on my [dev.to](https://dev.to/dagatsoin):
 - merge the two components into a single tree to
 - make one render when clicking on loot instead of two
 - improve security to prevent user to add too many items